June 2025 Greater Vancouver Realtors Statistics – Home sale trend stabilizing in June

 Attached home sales in June 2025 totalled 609, a 19.7 per cent decrease compared to the 758 sales in June 2024.
 The benchmark price of a townhouse is $1,098,400.
 This represents a 3.6 per cent decrease from June 2024 and a 0.8 per cent decrease compared to May 2025.

-Less pressure on buyers in August in the Victoria real estate market A total of 478 properties sold in the Victoria Real Estate Board region this August, 42.5 per cent fewer than the 831 properties sold in August 2021 and a 6.3 per cent decrease from July 2022.
-Sales of condominiums were down 57.1…
+A lukewarm spring comes to an end for the Victoria Real Estate market A total of 706 properties sold in the Victoria Real Estate Board region this July, 8.4 per cent more than the 651 properties sold in July 2018 but a 4.6 per cent decrease from June 2019.
+Sales of condominiums were up…